Uranium and Depleted Uranium

 DU tails are either stored as UF6 or (especially in France and now also Russia and the USA) deconverted back to U3O8, which is more benign chemically and thus more suited for long-term storage.
 It is also less chemically toxic.
 Every year over 50,000 tonnes of depleted uranium joins already substantial stockpiles in the USA, Europe and Russia.
 World stock is about 1.6 million tonnes.

 Some DU is drawn from these stockpiles to dilute high-enriched (>90%) uranium released from weapons programs, particularly in Russia, and destined for use in civil reactors (see information page on Military Warheads as a Source of Nuclear Fuel).
-This weapons-grade material is diluted about 25:1 with depleted uranium, or 29:1 with depleted uranium that has been enriched slightly (to 1.5% U-235) to minimise levels of (natural) U-234 in the product.
+This weapons-grade material is diluted about 25:1 with depleted uranium, or 29:1 with depleted uranium that has been enriched slightly (to 1.5% U-235) to minimize levels of (natural) U-234 in the product.

 Some, assaying 0.25-0.40% U-235 from historic enrichment, has been sent to Russia for re-enrichment, using surplus plant capacity there to produce either natural uranium equivalent or low-enriched uranium (4-5% U-235).